numba/numba/docs/source/cuda/cuda_array_interface.rst

   on the Producer-provided streams, and allows enqueuing work on streams other than that provided by the Producer.

-These options should be not be set by default in either a Producer or a Consumer.
+These options should not be set by default in either a Producer or a Consumer.
 The exact mechanism by which these options are set, and related options that Producers or Consumers might provide to allow the user further control over synchronization behavior are not prescribed by the CAI specification.

 Synchronization in Numba